-You can usually take up to 25% of your pension pot as tax-free cash and use the rest to buy a guaranteed regular income for a fixed period or for the rest of your life.
+You can normally take up to 25% of your funds as tax-free cash, subject to any allowances, and use the rest to buy a guaranteed regular income for a fixed period or for the rest of your life.
 This is known as an annuity.

 Annuities have a number of features, for instance you can arrange for payments to continue to your dependants after your death.
 Smokers and those in poor health usually get better rates because of their shorter life expectancy.
-The income payments may be subject to tax.
+The income payments will be subject to tax.